Skip Navigation Links

 HIT LOCATIONS

-However there is another aspect of Hit Locations that must be considered; it is effectively a gateway to further optional systems that make damage more persistent.
-While these options don't cause immediate death they make damage more persistent and subsequently successive combats are more lethal.
+However there is another aspect of Hit Locations that must be considered; it is effectively a gateway to further optional systems that make damage more persistent (i.e. long term injuries).
+There are two separate options for this presented by the rules, Impairing and Disabling.
+While these options don't cause immediate death, by making injuries stick around over time characters become increasingly impaired and thus subsequent combats become more difficult.

 IMPAIRING & DISABLING

-These two sets of optional rules are similar, with Disabling being more extreme than Impairing.
+These two sets of optional extensions to Hit Locations are similar, with Disabling being more extreme than Impairing.
 You can use them together or individually.
 Both result in long term damage to particular body parts; whether temporary or permanent.

 The benefits of these rules are it makes combat a very dangerous affair to enter into and makes for an extremely gritty game.